PF

 Instructions

-1. 1Thaw out lobster tails, if frozen, in a pot of cold water for 30 minutes or more, until fully thawed.
-Rinse and pat dry with paper towels.
+1. 1Thaw the lobster tails in a pot of cold water for 30 minutes or until fully thawed, then rinse and pat dry with paper towels.

-2. 2Using sharp kitchen shears, cut the top shell down the centre of the back to the end of the tail, leaving tail fan intact.
-Remove vein or shell shards, if any.
-Run your finger between the meat and the shell to loosen it.
-Spread the meat slightly open.
-Pull and lift the lobster meat off of the bottom of the shell, being careful not to pull the tail out completely.
+2. 2Using sharp kitchen shears, cut the top shell down the centre of each tail's back, leaving the tail fan intact; remove any vein or shell shards, then run your finger between the meat and shell to loosen it and pull the meat slightly open without detaching it completely.

-5. 5Sear lobster tails in the bacon grease, flesh side down in the pan, for 2 minutes until edges are crisp and golden.
+4. 4Sear the lobster tails flesh-side down in the bacon grease over medium-high heat for 2 minutes until the edges are crisp and golden brown.

 Nutrition — Per Serving